Rana Ayyub: Reporting from Kashmir

 In 2019, Ayyub accompanied Dexter Filkins from The New Yorker on a trip to Kashmir to report on the violence by the government towards the Kashmiri population following the revocation of the special status of Kashmir by the Modi-led Indian government.
 Their report of torture inflicted on the Kashmiri population, including minors, sharply contrasted with official accounts from the Indian state and state media, which portrayed the region as calm.
-Prior to their report, the Indian government’s claims could not be verified due to a full communication blackout and a de facto curfew imposed in Kashmir.
+Prior to their report, the Indian government's claims could not be verified due to a full communication blackout and a de facto curfew imposed in Kashmir.

 Controversies

 Judicial proceedings

 In February 2022, Ayyub received scrutiny after the Enforcement Directorate (ED) locked assets worth over ₹1.77 crore of hers.
 This was done in relation to a money laundering case filed against her, for allegedly embezzling funds she acquired from the public in the name of charity.
 ED stated that Ayyub had transferred those funds to other accounts for personal spendings.

 The Income Tax Appellate Tribunal (ITAT) in Mumbai has pointed out that only 10 per cent of the COVID relief funds were used for relief work, and the rest of the funds were transferred to her father's and sister's accounts and then transferred again to her personal account.

 The money laundering charges against Ayyub have been described as sham charges by international observers.
 According to commentators, the money laundering allegations are part of a broader campaign by the Indian authorities aimed at intimidating Ayyub and silencing her criticism of Modi's government.

-FIR was filed against Ayyub in Dharwad due to her comments on social media against anti-hijab protestors, whom she slandered and called "Hindu terrorists".
+FIR was filed against Ayyub in Dharwad due to her alleged comments against anti-hijab protestors as Hindu terrorists.

 In 2022, UN experts have called on the Indian government to stop the judicial harassment against Ayyub, that included twice freezing Ayyub's bank account.
 The experts labelled the accusations related to the funds raised by Ayyub for pandemic relief work as "the bogus allegations [that] can be traced back to a far-right social media group."
+Washington Post extended support for Rana Ayyub, calls her ‘target of prejudiced investigations’.

+The Delhi High Court while hearing a plea filed by advocate Amita Sachdeva on 30 March 2026, sought the deletion of six tweets between 2013 and 2017.
+These tweets were remarked by court on X (formerly Twitter) relating to Hindu deities and the Indian Army were “highly derogatory, inflammatory and communal”, the Delhi High Court Wednesday ordered removal and takedown of the same.
+Delhi’s Saket court in January 2025 had ordered an FIR against Ayyub on Sachdeva’s plea and held that the content was “prima facie” disclosing cognisable offences.